 '''

 dependencies {

-implementation 'pro.piwik:sdk-framework-android:VERSION'
+repositories {

+jcenter()

 }

+compile 'pro.piwik.sdk:piwik-sdk:VERSION'

+}

 '''

-Replace VERSION with the latest release name, e.g. 1.0.1.
+Replace VERSION with the latest release name, e.g. 1.0.0.

 Configuration

 In order to set up the Piwik PRO tracker, you have two options:

 1. Extend PiwikApplication class with your Android Application class.
 It forces implementation of one abstract method.
 That approach is used in the Piwik PRO SDK demo app as below: